Lukoh/Profiler/README.md

 To learn more about this layer, see the UI layer page.

-Data layer
+### Data layer
-### The data l
-ayer of an app contains the business logic.
+The data layer of an app contains the business logic.
 The business logic is what gives value to your app—it's made of rules that determine how your app creates, stores, and changes data.

 The data layer is made of repositories that each can contain zero to many data sources.
 You should create a repository class for each different type of data you handle in your app.
 For example, you might create a MoviesRepository class for data related to movies, or a PaymentsRepository class for data related to payments.